 Solomon Farm is no longer associated with Mark Joy (also known as Markus Joy)

-or Natalie Joy of Joy Equestrian, Inc. or Dressage 2000, Inc., and their associated aliases, including Mark and Natalie Joy and Markus and Natalie Woletz.
+or Natalie Joy of Joy Equestrian, Inc. or Dressage 2000, Inc., and their associated aliases, including Mark and Natalie Joy, Markus and Natalie Woletz, Mark Woltz and Mark Eizenberger.